LuxDL/Lux.jl/docs/src/manual/distributed_utils.md

    [`gpu_device`](@ref) after calling [`DistributedUtils.initialize`](@ref) to avoid any mismatch between the device set via `DistributedUtils` and the device stores in `LuxCUDADevice` or `LuxAMDGPUDevice`.

+## Known Shortcomings

+1. Currently we don't run tests with CUDA or ROCM aware MPI, use those features at your own risk.
+We are working on adding tests for these features.
+2. AMDGPU support is mostly experimental and causes deadlocks in certain situations, this is being investigated.
+If you have a minimal reproducer for this, please open an issue.